 Are you wondering what the weather in Rome will be like?
+Or which is the best season to visit?
 Here are some tips on how to enjoy the city at its best and how to pack what you will need.

 Summer is probably the most popular time of year for tourists to visit the Eternal City.

 The summer weather in Rome is not always kind to those poor souls who wander around the city trying to grasp every piece of beauty.

 Temperature is at the highest in July and August with 31° Celsius, sometimes even more, and no sign of breeze most of the time.

 Despite the heat though, Rome is beautiful during the summer.
 It does not rain too much – which means your rainboot can leave room for something else in your suitcase! – and the atmosphere in the city is definitely more relaxed.

 The sun does not set before 8:30 pm!
 This gives you more daylight for perfect pictures with ancient ruins in the background, night strolls and late aperitif in the hipster or classy parts of Rome!

 Just remember to drink a lot!
 Bring always a bottle with you to fill up in the many water fountains (also called nasoni for their unique shape), a fan and deodorant!

 An ice cream a day at least!
 Delicious gelato to give you some relief from the heat and your feet some rest from all the walking you will be doing.

 And at night, enjoy the many stands along the river with food and drinks!